Flecheck/big_uf/README.md

 # This is a distributed/parrallel union find algorithm

+This is a distributed and parrallel union find algorithm to use when the union find is too big for a single machine or to have the structure scale with the amount of cores of the machine.

+This library is a work in progress and was made with my brother Ten0.
+The parallel part of the program was made with liveshare and the distributed part was made by me.

+# How to use

 The default parrallel in memory version can be run with :
 `cargo run --release --bin big_uf`